 a practical standpoint that was the risk He took and Satan's reward if he

 succeeded.
-Satan risked everything but lost it all for the
+Satan risked everything to interrupt their divine unity and lost it all for the

 chance of destroying God.